 It was very windy and gusty all night.
 Thank goodness that Thetis was held by 2 anchors, she did not move at all.
 In the early morning, while it was cool, I went ashore and took a 2 hr hike over the hills.
 The wonderful smells of the newly watered aromatic spring plants were everywhere.
 The freshly washed earth was gorgeous.
 Unfortunately all the beaches were covered by the flotsam that the N wind have brought over the winter.

-The intensity of the wind today is much reduced from yesterday but it is still from the SE.
+The intensity of the wind today was much reduced from yesterday but it was still from the SE.
 I spoke with some fishermen and they told me that this weather pattern with southerly winds at the end of May is most unusual.
 They also predicted that by the afternoon the wind will veer to the W.

 There were there several yachts including 2 Turkish charter boats but when after a shower I went ashore to eat at Pandelis’s I was the only customer except for 2 German ladies who have been staying here for a week.
 I do not understand why the rest of the yachtsmen do not patronize such a high quality eating establishment.
 I, though, had a wonderful meal together with the two ladies.
 One is a pediatrician who has been coming to Marathi for 30 years and her friend is a psychologist.
 We ate a salad, spanakopites (spinach pies), and fresh kalamarakia (fried squid).
 Before I went back to the boat, Katina gave a warm loaf of her bread.